 \begin{defn} Let $(M,g)$ be a compact complex manifold of complex dimension $n$ equipped with a Hermitian metric $g,$ and let $\omega$ denote its K\"ahler form.
 If $d(\omega^{n-1}) = 0,$ then $g$ is called a balanced metric.
 A complex manifold which admits a balanced metric is called a balanced manifold.
 We will use the notation $(M,\omega^{n-1})$ to denote a balanced manifold. \end{defn}

-Given a balanced metric of K\"ahler form $\omega,$ the $(n-1,n-1)-$form $\omega^{n-1}$ is real, strictly positive and $d-$closed.
-Conversely, it is an easy exercise in linear algebra to see that given a real, strictly positive, $d-$closed $(n-1,n-1)-$form $\Omega,$ there exists a unique Hermitian metric of K\"ahler form $\omega$ such that $\Omega=\omega^{n-1}$ (\cite[page 279]{michelsohn}).
-Throughout the paper, by a balanced metric we mean a real, $d-$closed, strictly positive $(n-1,n-1)-$form, denoted by $\omega^{n-1}.$
+Given a balanced metric of K\"ahler form $\omega,$ the $(n-1,n-1)$-form $\omega^{n-1}$ is real, strictly positive and $d$-closed.
+Conversely, it is an easy exercise in linear algebra to see that given a real, strictly positive, $d$-closed $(n-1,n-1)$-form $\Omega,$ there exists a unique Hermitian metric of K\"ahler form $\omega$ such that $\Omega=\omega^{n-1}$ (\cite[page 279]{michelsohn}).
+Throughout the paper, by a balanced metric we mean a real, $d$-closed, strictly positive $(n-1,n-1)$-form, denoted by $\omega^{n-1}.$

 A K\"ahler manifold is balanced, and if $n=2$ the converse is also true.
-In higher dimensions the converse is not necessarily true.
-A large class of examples is provided the twistor spaces of closed anti-self-dual four-manifolds.
-These are complex manifolds of dimension three \cite{ahs}, equipped with a one-parameter family of balanced metrics \cite{michelsohn, muskarov, nannicini}.
-However, the only K\"ahlerian twistor space are those associated to $S^4$ and ${\overline\bcp}^2,$ the complex projective plane, with the opposite orientation, \cite{hit-tw}.
-These balanced manifolds will be discussed in Section \ref{sec-twist}.
-We refer the interested reader to \cite[Section 6]{michelsohn} for more examples.
-More recently, another interesting class of non-K\"ahler balanced has been found by Fu, Li and Yau.
-In \cite{fuliyau}, the authors constructed a complex structure on $\#_kS^3\times S^3, k\geq 2$ with trivial canonical bundle and carrying a balanced metric.
+In higher dimensions the converse is false.
+A large class of counterexamples is provided by the twistor spaces of closed anti-self-dual four-manifolds (see Sect.
+4).
+Another interesting class of non-K\"ahler balanced manifolds has been found by Fu, Li and Yau.
+In \cite{fuliyau}, the authors showed that the complex structures with trivial canonical bundles constructed by Lu and Tian \cite{lu-tian} and Friedman \cite{friedman} on connected sums of $S^3\times S^3$ carry a balanced metric.